jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1.md

 ---
 title: "Digression on the Variations in the Value of Silver During the Last Four Centuries"
-heading: "Part 3b of Chapter 11 of Book 1"
+heading: "Part 3b Digression Part 1-a1"
 weight: 16
 author: Adam Smith
 image: "/covers/wn.jpg"